xgui17/CSE151A/README.md

 ## Model 1: Polynomial Regression

 ### Introduction
-This section presents an analytical approach to predicting crop yields using polynomial regression.
+This section presents an analytical approach to predicting crop productions using polynomial regression.
 Polynomial regression allows us to capture the nonlinear relationship between the independent and target variables, providing a more flexible modeling approach than simple linear regression.

 ### Polynomial Features
 To capture the nonlinear relationships in the dataset, we introduce polynomial features.
 These features consist of a polynomial combination of the original features.
 We can better approximate the underlying data distribution by including a certain degree of polynomial features.